What's It Like to Be Bipolar?

 Bipolar people have no difficulty identifying themselves, but their mood swings are so drastic that the person’s behaviors may switch from one extreme to the other and be difficult to explain.

 Diagnosing this condition is very complicated, particularly because the patient often resists help.
 It’s made more difficult by their unstable behavior.
-As a result, it is often confused with psychosis or depression.

-Behavior of a person with bipolar disorder
+The behavior of a person with bipolar disorder

 1. Drastic mood swings

 Bipolar disorder involves drastic changes in mood.
 Someone with bipolar disorder may move from a state of uncontrollable euphoria to a state of deep turmoil in the blink of an eye.
 Such a change can be triggered by very simple things that might seem insignificant to a more mentally stable person.